ramantehlan/blog/content/post/2020/gsoc/progress-report-1.md

 <img src="https://user-images.githubusercontent.com/29037312/84603563-ed799e80-aeac-11ea-9e48-1cb168a87493.gif" />

 <p style="text-align: justify;">
 I used <a href="https://www.figma.com">Figma</a> for the first time to create the above prototype, and it was really helpful.
 If you are a non-designer (like me) and have to design something, always think about making it <a href="https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility">accessible</a> for all.
-I thought I considered it, but then Safia pointed out issues in font and colour.
+I considered it, but then Safia pointed out issues in font and colour.
 After reading more about it, I reconsidered it.
 It’s crucial-- you must think about it and improvise accordingly.
 </p>

 <p style="text-align: justify;">
-If you are not a designer or have issues with differentiating with colours or are influenced by colour-blindness -- I would recommend using colour-palettes or taking help from your designer friends.
+If you are not a designer or have issues with differentiating colours or are influenced by colour-blindness -- I would recommend using colour-palettes or taking help from your designer friends.
 You can also use plugins like A11y-Color Contrast Checker or Color-Blind.
 If you are using React, then skim through <a href="https://reactjs.org/docs/accessibility.html">this page</a> once as it might serve to be of some help to you.
 </p>

 <p style="text-align: justify;">